 BetRivers Sportsbook is the sportsbook app for a company undergoing explosive expansion – Rush Street Interactive.
 However, for players who find the navy-and-yellow app, you will find one aspect that is different from almost every other online sportsbook.
 BetRivers offers players the opportunity to take part in its iRush Rewards program, one of the few loyalty programs geared towards rewarding sports bettors for their continued patronage.
 BetRivers is partnered with J.P.
 McGill’s Hotel and Casino in Cripple Creek and launched online on May 1, 2020.

-Sportsbetting.com launched its sportsbook app in Colorado in September 2020.
-It is the 12th online sportsbook to do so in the Centennial State, and it serves as the online sportsbook arm of Johnny Nolon’s Casino in Cripple Creek.
-What stands out about this app, aside from its authoritative name, is the variety of sports that you can bet.
+MaximBet launched its rebranded sportsbook app in Colorado in September 2021.
+It serves as the online sportsbook arm of Johnny Nolon’s Casino in Cripple Creek.
+What stands out about this new app, is the variety of sports that you can bet.
 Along with standards like basketball, baseball, and football, Coloradans can now wager on sports like Gaelic football, Gaelic hurling, and snooker.

 SBK is the first sportsbook app to launch from British sports exchange operator Smarkets.
 The app launched in June 2020 thanks to a partnership with Bronco Billy’s Casino and Hotel in Cripple Creek.
 One of the more interesting aspects of the SBK app is its social feature.
 Players can trade tips and trash talk with each other in a way uncommon to most American sportsbooks.